jodobear/pure-react/pure_react-notes.md

 - Font Awesome: finally worked after changing the link to: `https://cdnjs.cloudflare.com/ajax/libs/font-awesome/4.7.0/css/font-awesome.min.css`

 - It was a cool idea to display the list in the form of a table.
 That way the items just became table data.
+Also, aligned themselves well.

 - I didn't think of implementing the list as an array, which is natural and makes sense.